hashicorp/vault/website/README.md

 ## Running the Site Locally

 Running the site locally is simple.
-Clone this repo and run `make dev`.
+Clone this repo and run `make website`.

 Then open up `http://localhost:4567`.
 Note that some URLs you may need to append ".html" to make them work (in the navigation).